Givhans Ferry Hero Image

 • Designation: Givhans Ferry State Park was developed by the Civilian Conservation Corps (CCC), a New Deal Program created by President Franklin D. Roosevelt.
 The program was designed to provide employment during the Great Depression while addressing national needs in conservation and recreation.

 The CCC was instrumental in the development of many of South Carolina's state parks.
-A number of buildings built by the CCC in the 1930's are still in use at this park.
+A number of buildings built by the CCC in the 1930's are still in use at this park, including the River House and several cabins

-The park's riverbanks are protected as a Heritage Trust Site.
+The limestone bluffs along the river are protected as a Heritage Trust Site.

-• When & How PRT Acquired: Donated in 1934 by the City of Charleston
+• When & How PRT Acquired: The land was donated in 1934 by the City of Charleston and the park opened in 1937.

 SHARE YOUR EXPERIENCES ON SOCIAL MEDIA